City Footcare NYC

 Diabetes is a serious disease that can develop from lack of insulin production in the body or due to the inability of the body’s insulin to perform its normal everyday functions.
 Insulin is a substance produced by the pancreas gland that helps process the food we eat and turn it into energy.

-Diabetes affects approximately 16 million Americans and is classified into 2 different types: Type 1 and Type 2.
+Diabetes affects approximately 37.3 million Americans (2021) and is classified into 2 different types: Type 1 and Type 2.
 Type 1 is usually associated with juvenile diabetes and is often linked to heredity.
 Type 2, commonly referred to as adult onset diabetes, is characterized by elevated blood sugars, often in people who are overweight or have not attended to their diet properly.

 Many complications can be associated with diabetes.
 Diabetes disrupts the vascular system, affecting many areas of the body such as the eyes, kidneys, legs, and feet.

 Diabetic Neuropathy can cause insensitivity or a loss of ability to feel pain, heat, and cold.
 Diabetics suffering from neuropathy can develop minor cuts, scrapes, blisters, or pressure sores that they may not be aware of due to the insensitivity.
 If these minor injuries are left untreated, complications may result and lead to ulceration and possibly even amputation.

-When a diabetic patient takes the necessary preventative footcare measures, he or she reduces the risks of serious foot conditions.
+When a diabetic patient takes the necessary preventative footcare measures, he or she considerably reduces the risks of serious foot problems.